Around Saga (Saga City / Kashima City / Takeo City) - 3 day 2 night Course

 JR Tosu Station

-Tosu Premium Outlets The first full-scale manufacturers’outlet center in Kyushu.
-The spacious site includes a number of directly- managed famous-brands shops opening for the first time in Japan, restaurants and more.
-The 120 shops here bring together the finest goods in the world to make outlets shopping a unique experience.
+Tosu Premium Outlets The first full-scale manufacturers’ outlet center in Kyushu.
+The spacious site includes a number of directly managed famous-brand shops opening for the first time in Japan, also restaurants and more.
+The 120 shops here bring together the finest goods in the world to make outlet shopping a unique experience.